Tensor product categorifications and the super Kazhdan-Lusztig conjecture: The general linear Lie superalgebra

-Since the unique (up to equivalence) tensor product categorification of $\bigwedge^{\bn,\bc} V_I$ is given by a block of parabolic category $\mathcal O$ for $\mathfrak{gl}_N$ (see $\S$\ref{finite}), this shows that the multiplicities of Verma supermodules are computed by certain parabolic Kazhdan-Lusztig polynomials evaluated at $q=1$.
+Now Theorem~\ref{obviously} implies that the multiplicities of Verma supermodules are computed by certain parabolic Kazhdan-Lusztig polynomials evaluated at $q=1$.
 The super Kazhdan-Lusztig conjecture follows from this assertion; we will give a more detailed discussion in $\S$\ref{cc} after we have introduced the techniques to discuss gradings on super parabolic category $\mathcal O$; see also the recent survey \cite{BcatO} for more about the combinatorics.

+Various other known results about super parabolic category $\mathcal O$ can be deduced from the finite case in a similar fashion.
+In particular, Theorem~\ref{blockclass} gives a classification of the blocks generalizing \cite[Theorem 3.12]{CMW}, Lemma~\ref{Crystal} gives another proof of the main result of \cite{Kuj}, and Theorem~\ref{prinj} gives a classification of prinjectives in super parabolic category $\mathcal O$ which appears to be new.